retrokid/retrokid.github.io/tech_notes/spritekit_documentation/016-sknode-about-node-property-propagation.md

 ### Overview

-Changing certain properties on a node can propogate to its decendents:
+Changing certain properties on a node can propagate to its decendants:

 | Property | Description |
 |----------|-------------|